 What About the FTC?

 The standard is, “Is there competent and reliable scientific evidence to support the claim?”
-This is a flexible rule, but the more serious the claim, the more evidence the FTC requires.
-Hot button issues include anything that says, “clinically proven” or “doctor recommended.”
+This rule is flexible, but the more serious the claim, the more evidence the FTC requires.
+Hot button issues include anything that says “clinically proven” or “doctor recommended.”
 These claims create a much higher level of substantiation.

 “If the claim includes something quantifiable, such as ‘receive results twice as fast’ or ‘this absorbs three times better,’ where you’re giving specific numerical comparisons, regulators expect to see substantiation that matches those numbers,” Mister said.

-The FTC pays close attention to testimonials and endorsements, especially if they’re a celebrity, blogger, or social media influencer and are getting paid for their work.
+The FTC pays close attention to testimonials and endorsements, especially if they’re celebrities, bloggers, or social media influencers and are getting paid for their work.
 Companies must disclose that remuneration to the consumer.

 Mister added that implied claims are just as dangerous as express claims.
-For instance, a testimonial that includes something like “I take vitamin C daily and just reordered some to be sure I don’t run out because of COVID-19,” could run afoul of the FTC.
+For instance, a testimonial that includes something such as “I take vitamin C daily and just reordered some to be sure I don’t run out because of COVID-19” could run afoul of the FTC.

 “My general caution is don’t think you can outsmart the FTC,” he said.
-“These kinds of things, the FTC says, is implicitly tying your product to the pandemic and therefore making an implied disease claim for the product.”
+“These kinds of things, the FTC says, are implicitly tying your product to the pandemic and therefore making an implied disease claim.”

-The stakes have never been higher, so little margin for error when it comes to label claims.
-But when R&D, Legal, and Marketing departments are out of sync, it can make companies vulnerable to risk.
+The stakes have never been higher, so there’s little margin for error regarding label claims.
+But when a company’s R&D, legal, and marketing departments operate out of sync, it exposes brands to greater risk.

 TraceGains Networked Product Development suite allows teams to evolve beyond manual processes to automated results by digitizing and streamlining new product development for quicker innovation.
 Network connectivity offers instant access to more than two million supplier-provided documents, where development teams can leverage existing supply chain data, specifications, and product-related information to build claims.
 And a library of more than 300,000 digitally integrated scientific studies lets teams search by health condition, study type, journal ranking, or published date range.
 Once teams locate the documentation they need, they directly link it to the ingredient or claim, ensuring all associated formulas contain the applicable documentation.

-Watch our on-demand webinar featuring CRN President and CEO Steve Mister and TraceGains CEO Gary Nowacki for more details about how dietary supplements companies can ease the burden of health claims substantiation, develop new products faster, and connect teams over a networked platform.
+Check out our on-demand webinar featuring CRN President and CEO Steve Mister and TraceGains CEO Gary Nowacki for more about how dietary supplements companies can ease the burden of health claims substantiation, develop new products faster, and connect teams over a networked platform.